sanrajagopal/DSC232RGroupProject/README.md

 However, this predictive model is only a first step.
 An accuracy of 68% is not reliable enough to generalize to other populations.
 One limitation we faced was that our IUCN dataset only possessed the current classification of a given species.
 Expanding that to include older assessments of red list category classification might provide insights into long-standing trends that could improve our model performance.
 Further data expansion could be done by merging oceanographic chemical data collected by NOAA to provide further indicators of a species' changing status.

 Our models also employed a binary classification.
 Classifying the full range of red list categories would be much more useful to an end user who might want a finer grain understanding of a species standing.
-Additionally, while we tested our model random forest and GBT classification, using more complex models such as neural networks or stacking various models may utilize hidden relationships that our current models might not be able to rely on.
+Additionally, using more complex models such as neural networks or stacking various models may utilize hidden relationships that our current models might not be able to rely on.

 Finally, it is important to recognize that conflating global marine species' environmental interactions with local fauna might not be an accurate reflection of the complex interactions happening within a select biome.
 Using this framework to transform local data on a case-by-case might provide a better understanding of how a species is reacting to changes in the environment over time.
 Careful consideration must be taken of how we can use machine learning models to help species conservation.